Prediction Theory for Stationary Functional Time Series

 This has adjoint the backward shift $S^*$:

 This follows from the Taylor series for $f(z) = \sum_0^{\infty} a_n z^n$ in each case.
-Note that $f \in H^2$ and $a = (a_n) \in {\ell}_2(\mathbb{N})$ are equivalent, and give the `Hardy-Hilbert space' (see de Branges [dBra], Martinez-Avendano and Rosenthal [MarAR] for monograph treatments). \\ \i By the Beurling(-Lax-Halmos) theorem, the invariant subspaces of $S$ are $uH^2$ for the inner functions $u$.
+Note that $f \in H^2$ and $a = (a_n) \in {\ell}_2(\mathbb{N})$ are equivalent, and give the `Hardy-Hilbert space' (see de Branges [dBra], Martinez-Avendano and Rosenthal [MartR] for monograph treatments). \\ \i By the Beurling(-Lax-Halmos) theorem, the invariant subspaces of $S$ are $uH^2$ for the inner functions $u$.
 Similarly, the invariant subspaces for $S^*$ are the orthogonal complements of these, written

 These are called {\it model spaces} (`model spaces are the invariant subspaces of the backward shift').
 To explain the terminology, we quote [GarMR, 105] `The term {\it model space} originates in the theory of model operators, developed by Sz.-Nagy and Foia\c s, where it is shown that certain types of Hilbert-space contractions are unitarily equivalent to the compressions of the unilateral shift to a model space.
 This underscores the importance of model spaces in developing concrete, function-theoretic realizations of abstract Hilbert space operators.'
 For background, see the two classic sources [SzNFBK] (`first edition [SzNF]') and Nikolskii [Nik1] cited in \S 5, plus Rosenblum and Rovnyak [RosR] and the two-volume [Nik2], and the two recent treatments by Garcia, Mashreghi and Ross [GarMR] cited above (see also [GarR]) and Agler, McCarthy and Young [AglMY].
 (Note that different authors use the term compression differently [GarMR, Remark 9.2].)
-See \S 5 for references specific to the vector-valued case $H^2(\Hi)$, our main concern here, to which we add [Nik2, \S 4.8.8] and [NikV]. \\ {\it 3.
-Compressions and dilations} \\ \i For $A, B$ operators on spaces ${\cal A} \subset {\cal B}$, $B$ is a {\it dilation} of $A$ if
+See \S 5 for references specific to the vector-valued case $H^2(\Hi)$, our main concern here, to which we add [Nik2, \S 4.8.8] and [NikV]. \\